emmaneugene/cheatsheets/README.md

 # emmans-cheatsheets
-Cheatsheets I've created over the years.
-Mostly in pdf/md format
+Cheatsheets that I've either created or copied over the years.
+Mostly in pdf/md format :)